Blog

 “We have to deal with children and give them a chance to form a more flexible mindset, freer, less blocked, capable of decisions.
 And I would say, a method to deal with reality, and as a desire for understanding and expression.
 So, for this purpose, those instruments that look like games should be studied because they help men to set themselves free. ” Bruno Munari

-Unreadable Books or Pre-books are little books made of paper, cardboard, wood, cloth, plastic.
-And the binding of each book is different: spiral, with string, white, black, metallic.
+Unreadable Books or Pre-books are books made of paper, cardboard, wood, cloth, and plastic.
+The binding of each book is different: spiral, with string, white, black, and metallic.
 All reporting the same title: book.
-They contain stories, nor words, nor recognizable images.
-They can be read from the right or the reverse, indifferently, not to annoy the children saying that they opened it in the wrong way.
-Are the magic books, full of surprises, telling without words.
-They are rich in stimuli and allow you to travel with the imagination, to get in touch with the world of reading.
-They are meant to intrigue and prepare children for reading real books, readable books.
+They contain stories, words, or recognizable images.
+They can be read indifferently from the right or the reverse so as not to annoy the children by saying they opened it incorrectly.
+Are the magic books full of surprises, telling without words?
+They are rich in stimuli and allow you to travel with the imagination to get in touch with the world of reading.
+They are meant to intrigue and prepare children for reading actual books, readable books.

 reading

-Today on the market there are many books to play with that are intended to promote reading: audio books, pop-up books, sensory books, puzzle books, backpack books.
-The call is therefore to read!
+Today, many books intended to promote reading are available on the market: audiobooks, pop-up books, sensory books, puzzle books, and backpack books.
+The call is, therefore, to read!

 Read on to grow, Read to dream, Read to be free!